kMutagene/aoc/2022/README.md

 used [plotly](https://plotly.com/python/) for visualizing the pixels drawn onto the crt screen.

 for easier iteration regarding visualization, the puzzle was completed in a notebook instead of a `.py` script.

+## day11 - Monkey in the Middle

+part 2 was very tough and needed a mathematical trick: As the checks of the monkeys use modulo arithmetic, one can use the numbers for division checks used by all monkeys, multiply them, and calculate the modulo of the items with that number to keep the numbers from integer overflows.
+I admit that i looked this up on the internetz.